 Riso-Hudson Enneagram Type Indicator (RHETI) Sample

 Use this sample of the full Riso-Hudson Enneagram Type Indicator to determine your Enneagram type.
+The Enneagram is a personality typing tool that describes human personality into nine types related to each other.
 Answer 38 questions (the full test has 144) by selecting the answer that applies to you.
-There are nine personality types in the Enneagram and, while there is no guarantee, your highest score can indicate your basic type, or it is likely to be among the top 2-3 scores.
+While there is no guarantee, your highest score can indicate your basic type, or it is likely to be among the top 2-3 scores.
+The purpose of the Enneagram Personality Test is to assist in the process of self-awareness and personal growth.